 - Line the pie crust with parchment paper, and fill with pie weights or dried beans.
 Place the pie crust on the upper rack of the oven and bake for 15-20 minutes.

 - Whisk the eggs, half and half, and ¾ teaspoon of salt together in a large mixing bowl.
-Add the grated cheese and the chopped pieces of asparagus, reserving the whole stalks.
+Add the grated cheese and the chopped pieces of asparagus, reserving the whole spears.

 - Remove the pie crust from the oven, place it on a sheet pan, and carefully remove the parchment and pie weights.
 Give the egg mixture a quick stir, then pour it into the pie shell.
 Quickly arrange the whole stalks of asparagus on top in a pattern (or not) of your choosing.